emacsway/emacsway.github.io/_sources/about/bibliography.txt

     - "NoSQL Distilled.
 A Brief Guide to the Emerging World of Polyglot Persistence." by Pramod J. Sadalage, Martin Fowler
 - Algorithms:
     - "Algorithms Unlocked" 3d edition by Thomas H. Cormen
+    - "Introduction to the Design and Analysis of Algorithms" 3d edition by A.Levitin
+    - "Concrete Mathematics: A Foundation for Computer Science" 2nd edition by Ronald L. Graham, Donald E. Knuth, Oren Patashnik
     - "Algorithms and Data Structures" (Oberon version: August 2004) by N.Wirth
 - Compilers & Parsers:
     - "Compiler Construction" by N.Wirth